Going Postal: The Legacy Foretold

-Going Postal: The Legacy Foretold is a 2025 American documentary film directed by Tad Sallee and Jason Sikorsky profiling the 25 year long history about the Tucson gaming company Running With Scissors and its video game franchise Postal.
+Going Postal: The Legacy Foretold is a 2025 American documentary film directed by Tad Sallee and Jason Sikorsky profiling the 25 year long history about the Arizona gaming company Running with Scissors and its video game franchise Postal.

 The film premiered at the Phoenix Film Festival on March 29, 2025, and it was available for streaming on May 30, 2025.
+It received generally favorable reviews.

 Synopsis

-In 1997, Vince Desi, co-founder of Running With Scissors (RWS), released Postal, a top-down shooter inspired by arcade titles like Robotron.
-The game was named after the phrase “going postal,” which had entered public discourse after a series of shootings by U.S. postal workers in the late 1980s and early 1990s.
-Desi, who had spent years developing licensed children’s games like Sesame Street and Tom and Jerry, wanted to take his company in a new direction.
+In 1997, Vince Desi, co-founder of Running with Scissors (RWS), released Postal, a top-down shooter inspired by arcade titles like Robotron.
+The game was named after the phrase "going postal", which had entered public discourse after a series of shootings by U.S. postal workers in the late 1980s and early 1990s.
+Desi, who had spent years developing licensed children’s games in franchises like Sesame Street and Tom and Jerry, wanted to take his company in a new direction.
 The result was Postal, which featured violent gameplay and quickly attracted attention.

 The game debuted at E3 and initially received interest from players and retailers.
 That changed after CNN ran a segment on it, prompting widespread backlash.
 Senator Joe Lieberman condemned the game on the Senate floor.
-Shortly after, the U.S. Postmaster General issued a cease-and-desist letter regarding the game’s title, although RWS had trademarked “Postal” before the U.S. Postal Service had.
+Shortly after, the U.S. Postmaster General issued a cease-and-desist letter regarding the game’s title, although RWS had trademarked "Postal" before the U.S. Postal Service had.
 The controversy led to the game being banned in 14 countries and removed from shelves within weeks.
 As a result, RWS lost its contracts with family-friendly brands and embraced its identity as an independent, uncensored studio.

 Following the backlash, RWS began working on a sequel.
-In 2003, they released Postal 2, a first-person shooter that expanded on the series’ provocative themes.
+In 2003, they released Postal 2, a first-person shooter that expanded on the series' provocative themes.
 Reviews were largely negative, but the game developed a cult following.
-It became especially popular in Russia, where Desi and Vice President Mike Jaret-Schachter later traveled for a fan signing event.
+It became especially popular in Russia, where Desi and vice-president Mike Jaret-Schachter (Mike J) later traveled for a fan signing event.
 Many attendees were too young to have been able to purchase the game.